-Your cake will be presented in a sturdy cake box with a lid, therefore if you are collecting the cake yourself, please ensure it is transported in the boot of the car or on the floor (the footwell) of the car, as the transport surface needs to be flat.
+Your cake will be presented in a sturdy cake box with a lid and on a non-slip mat, therefore if you are collecting the cake yourself, please ensure it is transported in the boot of the car or on the floor (the footwell) of the car, as the transport surface needs to be flat.

-Allowing someone to carry the cake on their lap is not secure or a good idea, as the driver may have to break suddenly and in this event your cake is likely to become damaged.
+Allowing someone to carry the cake on their lap is not secure or a good idea, as the driver may have to break suddenly and in this event your cake may become damaged.

 In order to get the most portions out of your cake, you should always cut the cake in rows and columns, never from the middle outwards as rows and columns is the protocol used by cake designers when they are approximating the number of people a cake will feed.